coderamen666/srd-v3.5-md/spells/spells-a-b.md

 -   **Targets:** One creature/level, no two of which can be more than 30 ft. apart

-*Mass bear 's endurance* works like *bear 's endurance*, except that it affects multiple creatures.
+*Mass bear ’s endurance* works like *bear ’s endurance*, except that it affects multiple creatures.

 ## Bestow Curse